galaxyproject/galaxy-hub/src/support/index.md

     *   The dataset will not download when using the disk icon
     *   Tools error when using a specific dataset that has been used before successfully
-    *   Tools error with a message that ends with: <tt class="backtick">OSError: [Errno 2] No such file or directory`.
+    *   Tools error with a message that ends with: `OSError: [Errno 2] No such file or directory`.
 Note that not all failures of this type are due to metadata and may simply be a cluster failure - rerunning the job may resolve the problem instead, but try the solution first.

 *   **Solution**